 Since Medicaid is need-based, they may pull benefits if additional income or resources determine an individual ineligible.
 Examples of such resources include checking or savings accounts, stocks and bonds, some trust funds, and life insurance.
 Small to medium settlement amounts may not affect access to Medicaid benefits, but receiving larger settlements may result in your loss of benefits if the settlement brings you above a particular percentage of the federal poverty level.
 Thus, it is important to have legal counsel advising you on how to avoid the loss of Medicaid benefits.

-Medicaid Settlement Lein on Your Personal Injury Settlement
+Medicaid Settlement Lien on Your Personal Injury Settlement

-A third-party may file a request for a lein during your lawsuit, in which they may have the legal right to a portion of your settlement.
-In personal injury cases, leins are filed by any entity that paid any healthcare bills of the injured party.
-If you have Medicaid and you suffered an injury, Medicaid may be entitled to a lein on your settlement for any medical expenses that Medicaid covered as a result of the injury.
+A third-party may file a request for a lien during your lawsuit, in which they may have the legal right to a portion of your settlement.
+In personal injury cases, liens are filed by any entity that paid any healthcare bills of the injured party.
+If you have Medicaid and you suffered an injury, Medicaid may be entitled to a lien on your settlement for any medical expenses that Medicaid covered as a result of the injury.

-The important thing to note is that the lein only covers bills that are directly related to the injury, and should not contain any other bills during the specified time period.
-It is essential to have an attorney assist you to thoroughly examine the medical expenses to ensure there are not additional charges unrelated to the injury included, and resolve the lein through the litigation process.
+The important thing to note is that the lien only covers bills that are directly related to the injury, and should not contain any other bills during the specified time period.
+It is essential to have an Allentown personal injury attorney assist you to thoroughly examine the medical expenses to ensure there are not additional charges unrelated to the injury included, and resolve the lien through the litigation process.

 Previous Court Cases Affecting Public Benefits